happyfoxinc/helpstack-android/README.md

           jcenter()
         }

-2. Add *com.tenmiles:helpstack:1.0* as a dependency in the same build.gradle
+2. Add *com.tenmiles:helpstack:1.1.1* as a dependency in the same build.gradle

         dependencies {
-          compile 'com.tenmiles:helpstack:1.0'
+          compile 'com.tenmiles:helpstack:1.1.1'
         }

-- **[Issue]: Duplicate files copied in APK**: This happens due to library version-mismatch.
-To avoid using the library from HelpStack, exclude it when you add the dependency.
-For example:

-        compile ('com.tenmiles:helpstack:1.0') {
-          exclude group: 'org.apache.httpcomponents', module: 'httpmime'
-        }
+For more information on installation, such as Installing in Eclipse and common installation errors, visit this Wiki page: [Installation Instructions](https://github.com/happyfoxinc/helpstack-android/wiki/Installation-Instructions)

 ## Using the Library